Superego-Agent/superego-lgdemo/SVELTE-V5-MIGRATION-GUIDE.md

 </script>
 ```

-Alternatively, if the place where they are instantiated is under your control, you can also make use of runes inside `.js/.ts` files by adjusting their ending to include `.svelte`, i.e. `.svelte.js` or `.svelte.ts`, and then use `$state`:
+Alternatively, if the place where they are instantiated is under your control, you can also make use of runes inside `.js/.ts` files by adjusting their ending to include `.svelte`, i.e. `.svelte.js` or `.svelte`, and then use `$state`:

 ```js
 +++import { mount } from 'svelte';+++